dovvnloading/Graphite/CONTRIBUTING.md

     *   Ollama installed and running.

 2.  **Install an LLM Model**:
     Before running Graphite, you need a model for Ollama.
+The current default is `qwen2.5:7b-instruct`.
 Open your terminal and run:
     ```bash
-    ollama pull qwen2.5:7b
+    ollama pull qwen2.5:7b-instruct
     ```
     Ensure the Ollama application is running in the background.